 |Apollo II Shingle 70W||17.2%|

 Performance (temperature coefficient)

 Your solar panels will likely see more than a few hot and sunny days over the course of each year, so ideally, they will have the lowest temperature coefficient possible.
-CertainTeed’s solar products have temperature coefficients between -0.37 and -0.42.
+CertainTeed’s solar products have temperature coefficients between -0.35 and -0.45.

 Whether you’re buying a TV, a car, or solar panels, the manufacturer should stand behind their product with a strong warranty.
 A solar panel’s materials warranty (sometimes referred to as the product or equipment warranty) is a guarantee from the manufacturer that they will replace your panel if it fails as a result of manufacturing defects or environmental issues.

-How much do CertainTeed panels cost?
+How much do CertainTeed solar products cost?

 How to find the best price on CertainTeed solar panels